microsoft/vcpkg-docs/vcpkg/get_started/getting-started-msbuild.md

 This guide sets up a simple C++ project using the library `zlib` with the MSBuild project build system.

 ## Prerequisites:
-- Visual Studio 2015 Update 3 or later with the English Language Pack
+- Visual Studio 2015 Update 3 or later with the C++ Desktop Development workload
 - Windows 7 or newer
 - Git